 The Manja Pamodzi project led to a cleaner community, which improved health and well-being of the residents.
 Solid waste is cleared and disposed of; the recipient steward companies reduce their cost of production by recycling bottles and other products.
-Waste collectors - a number of whom are from very poor households - earn income from the collection and selling of waste to aggregators.
-Clearing the drainages from bottles and plastics has reduced the risk of flooding in the communities, allowing the free flow of storm water during and after intense rainfall.
+Waste collectors - a number of who are from very poor households - earn income from the collection and selling of waste to aggregators.
+Clearing the drainages from bottles and plastics has reduced the risk of flooding in the communities, allowing the free flow of storm-water during and after intense rainfall.

-Solid waste management holds economic benefits for communities.
+Solid waste management holds potential economic benefits for communities.
 Waste management programmes can present local people in need of work with business opportunities and incomes because they receive compensation for collected waste.
-Waste management and the value-chain concept should be encouraged and incorporated into local authority Involving business partners such as mechanisms.
-Zambian breweries offers advantages in helping such programmes to gain traction.
-By recycling and reusing from the communities bottles collected after consumption, breweries these claim product stewardship throughout the whole consumption cycle of these products.
+Waste management and the value-chain concept should be encouraged and incorporated into local authority mechanisms.
+Involving business partners (such as Zambian breweries) offers advantages in helping such programmes to gain traction.
+By recycling and reusing bottles collected from the communities after consumption, these breweries claim product stewardship throughout the whole consumption cycle of these products.